commit-live-students/linear_regression_project/q03_linear_regression/README.md

-## Task 3: Fitting a linear regression model
+## Fitting your first linear regression model

 Let's write a function `linear_regression()` which takes as input the features and target and fits a LinearRegression with default parameters model on it.